Richard Lee Tabler: Amanda Benefield and Tiffany Loraine Dotson

 Two days later, on November 28, 2004, Tabler committed another double murder, and both his victims in this case were teenage girls.
 According to Tabler, he had a hit list of 11 employees from Rahmouni's bar whom he planned to kill.
 Based on the list itself, Tabler chose to target two teenage girls, 16-year-old Amanda Benefield and 18-year-old Tiffany Loraine Dotson, who both worked as dancers at the club.
-After he lured the girls out by promising them some drugs Tabler brought them to the lake; where he turned the gun on both girls and shot them multiple times resulting in their deaths.
-It was reported that Tabler believed the girls had implicated him in the killings of Rahmouni and Zayed.
+After he lured the girls out by promising them some drugs Tabler brought them to the lake, where he turned the gun on both girls and shot them multiple times resulting in their deaths.
+It was reported that Tabler believed the girls had implicated him in the murders of Rahmouni and Zayed.
 After murdering Benefield and Dotson, Tabler again called the Sheriff's Office to taunt them about the new killings, and stated that if the police did not close down the club, he would murder more people, specifically all the remaining employees of Rahmouni's club, and additionally threatened to come after the police if they did not close down the club.

 The bodies of the girls were discovered by an employee of U.S. Army Corps of Engineers.
 While Dotson was immediately identified through first-hand investigations, Benefield's identity was not immediately established and it was only on December 4, 2004, when the police had a breakthrough and identified Benefield, who was allegedly a runaway girl from Louisiana.